 Table 3 (below) provides the distribution of the restrictive housing population across age groups.
-Though there was an increase in the ADP distribution for the 32-41 age group (31.87% to 35.67%) the restrictive housing average daily population data is still consistent with the aging out phenomenon which states that the older an individual gets the less likely they are to engage in criminal behavior.
-During FY2024, 42.16% of the individuals in RH were between the ages of 22-31.
-Following behind that population is the 32-41 age bracket, this population makes up 35.67% of the ADP in RH and lastly, the 42+ population which consists of 22.17%.
+Though there was an increase in the ADP distribution for the 32-41 age group (35.67% to 40.49%) the restrictive housing average daily population data is still consistent with the aging out phenomenon which states that the older an individual gets the less likely they are to engage in criminal behavior.